Idem-AI/idem/apps/ideploy/README.md

 # About the Project

-Coolify is an open-source & self-hostable alternative to Heroku / Netlify / Vercel / etc.
+Ideploy is an open-source & self-hostable alternative to Heroku / Netlify / Vercel / etc.

 It helps you manage your servers, applications, and databases on your own hardware; you only need an SSH connection.
 You can manage VPS, Bare Metal, Raspberry PIs, and anything else.

 Imagine having the ease of a cloud but with your own servers.
-That is **Coolify**.
+That is **Ideploy**.

 No vendor lock-in, which means that all the configurations for your applications/databases/etc are saved to your server.
-So, if you decide to stop using Coolify (oh nooo), you could still manage your running resources.
+So, if you decide to stop using Ideploy (oh nooo), you could still manage your running resources.
 You lose the automations and all the magic. 🪄️

 For more information, take a look at our landing page at [ideploy.io](https://ideploy.io).